Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 ## Workflow Tips

-1. **Start simple**: Begin with a single light as a child of the pivot object to understand the basic rotation behavior.
+1. **Start simple**: Begin with a single light as a child of the light pivot to understand the basic rotation behavior.

 2. **Add fill lights**: Once the main lighting is working, add fixed lights outside the pivot to fill dark areas.